 - Try to unhook the fish without removing it from the water

-- Not hold the fish vertically
+- Hold the fish horizontally, NOT vertically

-- Cover the head of the fish with a damp paper towel to prevent thrashing if removed from the water
+- Cover the head of the fish with a damp towel to prevent thrashing if removed from the water

 Limited Edition Reward for Releasing a Muskie